 - Race Lift: This episode is notable as the first Doctor Who TV story to show a black Time Lord.
 (The Doctor Who Magazine comics previously had a lengthy story arc about a black regeneration of the Master, and Big Finish Doctor Who featured a black regeneration of Rassilon.)
 The concept wouldn't be discussed until "Death of the Doctor", though, in which the Doctor confirms that he can be "anything".

-- Say My Name: He likes it when you do.
+- Say My Name: The Master likes it when the Doctor does.